sevenlabs-hq/carbon/README.md

 ### Generating Decoders from IDL

-Decoders implementations enable to input raw account or instruction data and to receive deserialized account or instruction data.
+Decoders implementations allow the pipeline to input raw account or instruction data and to receive deserialized account or instruction data.
 They are the backbone of indexing with Carbon.

 Carbon provides a CLI tool to generate decoders based on IDL files.
 This can significantly speed up the process of creating custom decoders for your Solana programs.